mrichinfinite/scratch/README.md

 The scratch1 folder is complete, but the scratch2 and scratch3 folders are still a work in progress.
 Despite this, all the code in this repo will still run successfully.

+The code lessons for the scratch1 and scratch3 folders are quite monolithic in nature (apologies, I will fix this a some point), but the code in scratch2 is more modular and is therefore easier to consume.

 Stay tuned, more to come!